CameronWhiteCS/Book/README.md

 The best analogy is probably real-time translation with human languages where a language interpreter can hear someone speak and translate what they say as they talk.
 One caveat: interpreters aren’t limited to one instruction at a time as typed by a person with pauses in between.
 They can be used to execute entire pre-typed files as well, one instruction being executed after the other.
 If interpreters couldn’t do this, they would be far less useful.

+**Note**: How interpreters work behind the scenes is very complicated, and they don't always perform real-time translations.
+There is often some degree of preprocessing (or looking ahead)

 “But how does an interpreter work?” you may ask.
 After all, if an interpreter is a program, someone had to use code to create it at some point.
 So how did they create the interpreter?
 We have a bit of a chicken and egg problem here.

 We need to take a bit of a detour to understand what’s going on.
 Computers are physical devices that use electricity to store and manipulate information.
 I’m not very knowledgeable when it comes to physics.
-As far as I’m concerned, how computers accomplish this using electricity is some kind of black magic brought about by a deal with the devil.
+As far as I’m concerned, how computers accomplish this using electricity is magic.
 What’s important is the native language of computers is binary.
 All they know how to understand are streams of 1’s and 0’s represented by the presence or absence of electricity.
 All programming languages are, one way or another, converted into binary instructions so the computer can understand it in its “native tongue” so to speak.

 In the case of interpreted languages, our code is deconstructed by the interpreter and the product of that deconstruction eventually executes on the computer’s processor.
 But this adds an extra step.
 Couldn’t we just cut out the middleman and go straight from code to binary?
 The answer is yes, we can.
 Languages that do this are called **compiled** languages, and the programs that convert **source code** into machine code are called **compilers**.
 The process of converting source code to machine code is known as **compilation**.

 Why not always use compiled languages, then?
 Like everything in programming, there’s a trade off.
 Compiling a program can take a long time – up to several hours for the Linux kernel, Firefox, Chromium, and other large C programs.
 Additionally, compiled programs typically need to have their code compiled in advance, with the exception of just-in-time (JIT) compilation.
 This isn’t the case for an interpreted language since instructions are executed one at a time as they are fed to the interpreter.
 The benefit of compiled languages, though, is that their programs run significantly faster after the compilation process is finished.
 Virtually all applications where speed is highly important, like operating systems, are written in compiled languages like C and C++.

+The main takeaway here is that compiled languages do their "translation" in advance.
+It's more effort upfront, but it has its benefits.

 Ok, great, but this still doesn’t solve our chicken and egg problem.
 Compilers and interpreters are both kinds of programs presumably written in some kind of programming language, so how did we get them in the first place?
 The answer sends chills down my spine: **_there are people who have written compilers using assembly (glorified binary)_**.
 Doing something like that is a monumental but absolutely necessary task, because there’s simply no other option.
-The good news is that once we have a working compiler for a high-level language like C or Rust, we can make everything else (including interpreters and even other compilers) with our newly “unlocked” high-level language.
+The good news is that once we have a working compiler for a high-level language like C or Rust, we can make everything else (including interpreters and even other compilers) with our newly “unlocked” high-level language (for those interested in learning more, you may want to research the topic of [bootstrapping a compiler](https://en.wikipedia.org/wiki/Bootstrapping_(compilers))

 Finally, let’s look at Java.
 It’s special.
 It uses a compiler, but the Java compiler doesn’t convert Java code into machine language.
 Instead, it converts it into something known as **Java byte code**.
 This Java byte code is then run by the **Java Virtual Machine (JVM)**.
 “This sounds like an interpreter, but with extra steps” I hear you say.
 And you’re right.
 The idea is similar (but not the same).
 The difference here is that we still get a performance boost by doing this compared to if Java was an interpreted language.
 The JVM is pretty fast, and many other languages such as Kotlin and Clojure now convert their code to Java byte code so it can run on the JVM.
 We won’t get into the exact reasons why, but by compiling byte code rather than machine code, our Java applications can be run on many different types of systems without changing our code in any way.
 This is known as **portability**.